Ramsbottom: Culture and community

 Hundreds of people climb Holcombe Hill on Good Friday.
 A smaller gathering keeps alive the tradition of egg rolling before the start of the climb.
 Large gatherings on the hill are visible from miles away, and occasionally attract unorthodox religious preachers.
-In recent years the celebrations have become more secular, with the public house at the bottom of Holcombe Hill attracting as many as 3,000 visitors leading to complaints from residents and restrictions being imposed by the council.
+In recent years, the celebrations have become more secular, with the public house at the bottom of Holcombe Hill attracting as many as 3,000 visitors leading to complaints from residents and restrictions being imposed by the council.

 Ye Olde Gamecock Show, an exhibition of game fowl is held in the town on New Year's Day.
 The show was held at The Old Dun Horse from 1843 until it closed in 2010 and has since been hosted by the Ramsbottom branch of the Royal British Legion.
 This competitive show replaced the annual cockfight that took place in the town square after the New Year Holcome Hunt.

 The exhibition, organised by the Holcombe Old English Game Fowl Club, is said to be the oldest gamecock show in the world.

 The Summerseat Players, a registered charity run entirely not-for-profit, puts on five performances in each season, and performances by local schools and dance groups, and the company's youth theatre groups.
 The amateur dramatic group was formed in 1968, and performed at St Winifred's Church Hall in Summerseat.
 In 1990, with donations and loans from members and enthusiasts, the company purchased the Theatre Royal on Smithy Street in Ramsbottom.

 Ramsbottom hosts an annual rhythm & blues festival.
-The now defunct pub the Corner Pin, was where the band Elbow played their first gig.
+A former pub, the Corner Pin, was where the band Elbow played their first gig.
 The Ramsbottom Recorded Music Society was formed in 1967 to promote an interest and appreciation of music and meets bi-weekly on Thursday evenings at Christ Church Neighbourhood Centre.

-Ramsbottom has three supermarkets: Aldi, which opened in 2009, Tesco Metro, which opened in 2007 (previously Kwik Save, which originally opened in 1988), and Morrisons (previously Co-Op, which originally opened in 2001), which also opened in 2009.

 The Black Pudding Throwing World Championships are held annually at the Royal Oak (now the Oaks) pub on Bridge Street.
 Participants have to toss black puddings in an attempt to dislodge a stack of Yorkshire puddings on plinths on two levels (one for children, the other for adults).
 The winner is the one who dislodges most Yorkshire puddings in three attempts.

-TNT Express is found at the heart of Ramsbottom, with staff from all over Lancashire including the formidable Shaun Mayes.
-Originally the office was based in Stubbins but moved to Railway Street following big cuts in 2017.
+TNT Express is found at the heart of Ramsbottom, with staff from all over Lancashire.
+The office was based originally in Stubbins, but moved to Railway Street following big cuts in 2017.